Charaka1011/Porticode/README.md

 # Porticode
-To test the application you can:
-  - download the project and run it through Android Studio
-  - only download the .apk file
+While you can download the whole project and run it through Android Studio, it is easier to only download the apk.
+  1. Download & Install swagathon_alpha.apk
+  2. Install 'OpenCV Manager' from the playstore
+  3. Manually enable camera permission for the app in your phone settings
+  4. Run the app
+  5. Have fun